chharvey/counterpoint/docs/spec/notation.md

 2301.
 The validator encountered an operation with an invalid operand.
 2302.
 One type is expected to be a subtype of another, but is not.
 2303.
 An expression was assigned to a type to which it is not assignable.
+2304.
+The validator encountered a non-existent index/property/argument access.